0xGutsu/zeno-framework/README.md

 # Zeno Framework

-A modular platform for building decentralized, scalable AI systems that integrate blockchain, distributed storage, swarm intelligence, and reinforcement learning.
-The **Zeno Framework** is designed as a foundational model to illustrate how these advanced concepts can be combined in a cohesive manner, enabling developers and researchers to prototype cutting-edge AI solutions.
+A modular platform for building decentralized, scalable AI systems powered by DeepSeek-R1, a state-of-the-art language model trained through large-scale reinforcement learning.
+The framework integrates blockchain, distributed storage, swarm intelligence, and reinforcement learning capabilities.

+The **Zeno Framework** demonstrates how DeepSeek-R1's advanced reasoning capabilities can be leveraged alongside decentralized technologies to create sophisticated AI solutions.
+By combining DeepSeek-R1's multi-stage training and natural reasoning abilities with distributed systems architecture, the framework enables developers and researchers to prototype cutting-edge AI applications with enhanced decision-making capabilities and scalable deployment options.

 ---